hvpham-yorku/project-quick-quacker-coding/README.md

 ## Sprint 1:

 ### Login and Sign-up
-This feature is where users have to creata an account using their email to use the application
+This feature is where users have to creat a an account using their email to use the application

 ### Task Creation and Organization
 This feature allows users to create tasks and organize based on their priorty of low, medium, or high